rvi/ONVIFCameraAndroid/README.md

         currentDevice.getDeviceInformation()
     }

     // Called by the SDK each time a request is performed on the camera, when the result is parsed override fun requestPerformed(response: OnvifResponse) {
         Log.d("ONVIF", "Request ${response.request.type} performed.")
-        Log.d("ONVIF","Succeeded: ${response.success},
+        Log.d("ONVIF","Succeeded: ${response.success}, "
-		  message: ${response.parsingUIMessage}")
+		    + "message: ${response.parsingUIMessage}")

         if (response.request.type == GetDeviceInformation) {
             currentDevice.getProfiles()